Tips to help to avoid hitting a kangaroo

-Despite the common perception tourists have, not everything in Australia is trying to kill us.
-Sure, we’ve got some dangerous wildlife about, but most of the time, we won’t encounter the wildlife while at home, or driving around on our daily commutes.
+Despite the common perception tourists may have, not everything in Australia is trying to kill us.
+Sure, we’ve got some dangerous wildlife about, but most of the time, we won’t encounter the wildlife driving around on our daily commutes.

 Kangaroos can be an exception.
 With the red kangaroo growing over 6 feet tall and weighing 90 kilograms, their size and weight can serve up a ton of force and damage.
 Any encounter you have with a roo can become really nasty really fast – even if you’re in your car.

-That’s why knowing how to avoid hitting a kangaroo is so important.
+That’s why knowing tips on how to try to avoid hitting a kangaroo is so important.
 Here's a look at some useful tips you should know when driving around on Australian roads.

 It may sound obvious to say it’s important to know where kangaroos live, but many drivers don’t recognise how diverse their habitat is.
 While you might expect to see them racing across the red sand of the Outback, they're also found in bushland, along the sea, and even in urban areas.

 Take extra care when you know for sure kangaroos are likely to be nearby.
 But don’t assume they're not around if you're in an environment like bushland or farmland.
 While it may seem unlikely a kangaroo could hop up to the end of your driveway, YouTube videos prove otherwise.